Dynamics, Ringdown, and Accretion-Driven Multiple Quasi-Periodic Oscillations of Kerr-Bertotti-Robinson Black Holes: Conclusions

 The accretion process around the KBR BH and the resulting QPO variability caused by the confinement of basic modes within the accretion flow have been statistically studied using the BHL mechanism.
 The findings demonstrate that the creation of unique shock-dominated morphologies and their corresponding timing signatures are jointly determined by BH spin and the magnetic curvature parameter of spacetime.
 Specifically, two shock-dominated topologies are quantitatively identified in the rapidly rotating regime: (i) a compact toroidal structure experiencing virtually quasi-periodic instabilities and (ii) a wide angle shock cone exhibiting intense flip-flop oscillations.
 Multi-state behavior in accreting BH sources can be naturally explained by these two physical mechanisms, which arise sequentially within the same system as shock-dominated morphologies and are not mutually exclusive.

-Two strong families of QPOs linked to different flow configurations are shown by the PSD analysis.
+PSD analysis shows two strong families of QPOs linked to different flow configurations.
 While the toroidal flow mainly stimulates HFQPOs through internal acoustic and epicyclic oscillations, LFQPOs are caused by large-scale shock oscillations and repetitive spiral shock generation.
-The fact that the same frequencies are present at various periods and radii suggests that the KBR geometry, not fleeting variations in the flow morphology, determines the dominating oscillations.
+The fact that the same frequencies are present at various periods and radii suggests that the KBR geometry, not fleeting variations in the flow morphology, determines the dominant oscillations.
 In this way, rather than producing geometric frequencies, the accretion flow functions as a nonlinear filter that amplifies them.
+Our discussion of observed QPO ranges is intended as a phenomenological assessment of astrophysical relevance rather than as a direct observational fit.
+A quantitative test of the model will require future source-specific timing analyses, radiative modeling, and statistical inference.

 The projected frequencies are within the reported LFQPO and HFQPO ranges of X-ray binaries when scaled from geometrized units to a stellar-mass BH with $M = 10M_\odot$.
-The concept explains why variations in timing states do not cause the underlying frequency peaks to shift and easily explains the coexistence of numerous QPOs in a single source.
+The model explains why variations in timing states do not cause the underlying frequency peaks to shift and easily explains the coexistence of numerous QPOs in a single source.
 These findings imply that magnetically curved BHs with fast rotation offer a consistent framework for investigating deviations from Kerr spacetime in the strong-field regime and for interpreting QPO occurrences.